Skip to content

 paginate URL-based or grounded click on the Next button

-loop Jumps back to step loop_target up to loop_count times
+loop Jumps back to step loop_target up to loop_count times.
+Optional stop_var reads a runner state variable and exits the loop early when truthy.

 filter Claude finds the filter checkbox and clicks it